How to Stop AI From Being a Yes Man With an LLM Council

 I say that with love.
 But if you have used AI for more than 5 minutes, you know what I mean.

-You can give it a half-baked product idea, 2 contradictory constraints, and just enough confidence to sound dangerous, and it still puts on the little customer success smile.
+You can give it a half-baked product idea, two contradictory constraints, and just enough confidence to sound dangerous, and it still puts on the little customer success smile.

 "Strong direction."